VIDEO GAME FAVS

 Endless Ocean: Blue World

-biggest crime of the century that this game is so underrated, and NO i don't care that the G*me Gr*mps played it. i am a big fan of aquatic aminals so having a whole game where you can swim around with fishies was a dream come true as a kid
+biggest crime of the century that this game is so underrated. i am a huge fan of aquatic aminals, so a whole game dedicated to swimming around with fishies was a dream come true as a kid

-and this game genuinely improved upon the formula of the first game! it added so much more Actual Gameplay and Environment Variety to the Scuba Experience, and actually the first game is so much funnier in retrospect bc like, while this game will have dangerous animals actually be a threat, the first game would let you swim right up to a great white shark and pet it like it was your beloved family dog. anyways this game rocks please play it
+Blue World improved quite a bit on the first game's formula! there's much more actual gameplay and environment variety to the Scuba Experience, and actually the first game is so much funnier in retrospect bc like, while in Blue World dangerous animals are somewhat of a threat, the first game would let you swim right up to a great white shark and pet it like a beloved family dog. anyways this game rocks please play it

 Fire Emblem: Awakening

-first Fire Emblem game i ever played babey!! i am an RPG Enjoyer and this game sure enables me to overthink every single move i make bc hey stop dying stop dying why is everyone dying UGGGHHH i have to restart this map AGAIN. i think this and Three Houses are the only TRPGs i've played?? i really like how important Positional Movement is in this game, adds a hellish amount of methodical planning to the RPG formula
+first Fire Emblem game i ever played babey!! i am an RPG Enjoyer and this game sure enables me to overthink every single move i make bc hey stop dying stop dying why is everyone dying UGGGHHH i have to restart this map AGAIN. i think this and Three Houses are the only TRPGs i've played?? i really like how important positional movement is in this game, it adds a hellish amount of methodical planning to the RPG formula

 also making this game half dating sim is what saved this franchise you cannot change my mind